speeduino/wiki.js/reference/Interface_Protocol.md

 // warmcor

 43. (99)
-// accelEnrich
+// blank data for accelEnrich

 44. (99)
-// accelEnrich
+// blank data for accelEnrich

 45. (99)
-// tpsFuelCut
+// blank data for tpsFuelCut

 46. (99)
-// tpsFuelCut
+// blank data for tpsFuelCut

 47. (99)
-// baroCorrection
+// blank data for baroCorrection

 48. (99)
-// baroCorrection
+// blank data for baroCorrection

 49. highByte(currentStatus.corrections * 10)
 // gammaEnrich